-- 8.4.5 The 2019 study by Klea Ramaj noted that while VOTs could register at the NAES, '10 professionals claimed that accessing such service was a timeconsuming and demotivating process for trafficking victims: "Victims need to wait three months until their documents are processed and then normally another five months until they find a job.
-This gap causes financial instability. destroys their spirit, and makes them depressed".'250 - 8.4.6 Furthermore.
-Ramai stated that - '... long-term reintegration was negatively influenced by a lack of economic sustainability and exploitative working conditions... employment was often unstable due to factors related to the employers' unwillingness to support victims' professional development or to the sporadic nature of the private businesses in which victims would find employment.
-According to the interviewees, trafficking victims were mainly employed as manual workers in sweatshops with poor working conditions...251 - The UNICEF Albania July 2022 report noted that its study '... identified some 8.4.7 key challenges for survivors in entering and sustaining new employment, including lack of decent job opportunities in Albania, lack of interest in the jobs, lack of education, lack of affordable childcare, ongoing trauma and stigma.
-The study further identified that few survivors are successful in finding employment quickly after registering with the National Agency for Employment and Skills (NAES).'252 - Officials from the NAES told the Home Office FFM 2022 team that 'We don't 8.4.8 have many VOT that are declared in labour offices and of the total number of those currently registered, they are all women...
-Until the end of last month [September 2022] there were 16 women registered.
-253 The NAES cautioned that it was up to the job seeker to declare themselves as a VOT254.
-Statistics
+- victims' professional development or to the sporadic nature of the private businesses in which victims would find employment.
+According to the interviewees, trafficking victims were mainly employed as manual workers in sweatshops with poor working conditions...'260 - 12.4.7 The UNICEF Albania July 2022 report noted that its study '... identified some key challenges for survivors in entering and sustaining new employment, including lack of decent job opportunities in Albania, lack of interest in the iobs. lack of education, lack of affordable childcare, ongoing trauma and stigma.
+The study further identified that few survivors are successful in finding employment guickly after registering with the National Agency for Employment and Skills (NAES). - 12.4.8 Officials from the NAES told the Home Office FFM 2022 team that 'We don't have many VOT that are declared in labour offices and of the total number of those currently registered, they are all women...
+Until the end of last month [September 2022] there were 16 women registered.'262 The NAES cautioned that it was up to the job seeker to declare themselves as a VOT.
+Statistics provided by the NAES showed that only one registered VOT was in employment. - 12.4.9 The official from Key Adviser told the Home Office FFM team that through the project they had supported 240 VOT/PVOT in 2020 and 210 in 2021, 90% of whom were women.
+The official stated 'For these people involved in the project, 80% of them successfully completed the programme and they showed enhanced skills.
+In 2020 we financed 28 business ideas and 36 people were employed.
+In 2021 we financed 12 business ideas and 46 people were employed.'265 - 12.4.10 The UNICEF 2022 Human Trafficking Evaluation report referred to its partnership with Key Adviser to work on social and economic empowerment with PVOT/VOT, noting that: